bigeasy/arguable/README.md

 If no such language translation exists, it falls back to the first translation encountered.

-Currently supported languages are English, Finnish and Italian.
-To support a new language, please [submit a suggested translation](https://github.com/bigeasy/arguable/issues/20) of the word "usage".

 ## Contributors

  * [Yawnt](https://github.com/yawnt) &mdash; Italian translation.